jlburky/linux-config/README.md

     ```
 * `Xdefaults.template` - used to create the `.Xdefaults`; with a generic
   location of `urxvt-vim-scrollback`.
+* `xsession.qtile` - configuration for Qtile to start under Remote Desktop
+  (RDP) when this file is `$HOME/.xsession`.
+* `xsession.cinnamon` - configuration for Cinnamon to start under Remote

 ## Qtile Notes Version 0.23.0, Released 2023-09-24
 While awesome, Qtile is a real pain to install correctly.
 Once you get a version